-To the extent that we raise additional funds by issuance of equity securities, our stockholders would experience further dilution and the terms of these securities could include liquidation or other preferences (if and to the extent permitted under the Indenture) that would adversely affect our stockholders' rights.
-To the extent that we raise additional funds through collaborative, strategic alliances or licensing arrangements with third -parties, it may be necessary to relinquish (subject to required consent under our Indenture for the disposition or transfer of assets other than Apomorphine) valuable rights to our intellectual property or future revenue or grant licenses on terms that are not favorable to us or that we may not otherwise consider relinquishing or granting, including rights to future product candidates.
+To the extent that we raise additional funds through collaborative, strategic alliances or licensing arrangements with third-parties, it may be necessary to relinquish (subject to required consent under our Indenture for the disposition or transfer of assets other than relating to Kynmobi) valuable rights to our intellectual property or future revenue or grant licenses on terms that are not favorable to us or that we may not otherwise consider relinquishing or granting, including rights to future product candidates.
 In addition, payments made by potential collaborators or licensors generally will depend upon our achievement of negotiated development and regulatory milestones.
 Failure to achieve these milestones may harm our future liquidity and funding position.
+We may not be able to raise additional capital or other funding on terms acceptable to us, or at all, and any failure to raise additional capital or other funding as an when needed for our cash requirements would have a negative impact on our business prospects and financial condition and our ability to execute and achieve our business plan and cause us delay or curtail our operations until such funding is received.

-If adequate funds are not available for our short-term or longer-term liquidity needs and cash requirements as and when needed, we may be required to reduce staff, delay, significantly scale back, or even discontinue some or all of our research and development programs and clinical and other product development activities, or reduce our planned commercialization efforts and otherwise significantly reduce our other spend and adjust our operating plan, and we would need to seek to take other steps intended to improve our liquidity.
+If adequate funds are not available for our short-term or longer-term liquidity needs and cash requirements as and when needed, we may be required to reduce staff, further delay, significantly scale back, or discontinue some or all of our current or planned research and development programs and clinical and other product development activities, or reduce our planned commercialization efforts and otherwise significantly reduce our other spend and adjust our operating plan, and we would need to seek to take other steps intended to improve our liquidity.
 We also may be required to evaluate additional licensing opportunities, if any become available, of our proprietary product candidate programs that we currently plan to self-commercialize or explore other potential liquidity opportunities or other alternative or options or strategic alternatives, although we cannot assure that any of these actions would be available or available on reasonable terms.